-Dog friendly hikes in Perth are few and far between but there is a spot up in the hills of Kalamunda that has been a favourite for locals and visitors alike that has all the ingredients for a fantastic time with your four-legged friend.
+Dog friendly hikes in Perth are few and far between but there is a spot up in the hills of Kalamunda that has been a favourite for locals and visitors alike.

 Located just outside of the centre of Kalamunda in the Perth Hills, from Roe Highway take Welshpool Road East and head up the hill until you reach the left turn for Canning Road.
-Follow this to the centre of Kalamunda, taking a right turn at Mead Street and following the signs for the No 1 Pump Station.
-Follow this through the roundabout and down the hill until you see the turnoff for Jorgensen Park on your left.
+Follow this to the centre of Kalamunda, taking a right turn at Mead Street and follow this through to the roundabout and down the hill until you see the turnoff for Jorgensen Park on your left.
 There is plenty of parking along with an overflow car park during the busier times.

 Load up the car with the kids, dogs or friends and head out to walk the 2.3km loop that does a little circuit around the park.
 Starting and finishing at the old clubhouse, the walk is not very difficult as you meander along the various fairways that used to house frustrated golfers (what is it they say about golf ruining a perfectly good walk?).
 A rarity in Perth, there are some longer sections of the fairways where you are allowed to have your dog off-lead and it’s not unusual to see dozens of dogs having the time of their life as they run around with each other in the open parts.